knk-nk/recurl/README.md

 CLI utility script for "curl" written in Lua
-(seo crawler, batch ftp file modifier, rss/sitemap generator and more)
+(SEO crawler, batch FTP file modifier, RSS/sitemap generator and more)
 > [!NOTE]
-> Currently written for Windows only, but includes compatibility functions for Linux and will be available on Linux systems soon
+> Currently written for Windows only, but includes compatibility functions for Linux, and will be available on Linux systems soon

 Includes recent curl binary for Windows:<br>
 https://curl.se/windows/dl-8.12.1_4/curl-8.12.1_4-win64-mingw.zip